FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ### AgencyC generates the node to which it belongs

-execute the following command in the ~/generator-C directory
+Execute the following command in the ~/generator-C directory

 ```bash
 cd ~/generator-C